backporteverything/Backport-Everything/README.md

 7. Go to the 'Version' tab if you're on Prism Launcher.
 8. Once you're on the version tab, you should see a list of actions on the right-hand side.
 Click the button that says 'Add to Minecraft.jar'
 9. A new window should appear, locate the Backport Everything file, select it and open it.
 10. The jar mod should now be installed.
-You can then launch the version of Minecraft, and the new textures should work!
+You can then launch Minecraft, and the new textures should work!

 ## Screenshots